jneem/jneem.github.io/_posts/tikz/ids.md

 ---
 layout: post
-title: Implementation and efficiency
+title: "Part 4: Line IDs"
 ---

 I've written quite a bit about the *theory* of patches and merging, but nothing yet about how to actually implement anything efficiently.
-TODO...
+That will be the subject of this post, and probably some future posts too.
+Algorithms and efficiency are not really discussed in the original [paper](https://arxiv.org/abs/1311.3903), so most of this material I learned from reading the [pijul](https://pijul.com) source code.
+Having said that, my main focus here is on broader ideas and algorithms, and so you shouldn't assume that anything written here is an accurate reflection of pijul (plus, my pijul knowledge is about 2 years out of date by now).

 # Three sizes